JacobLloydCyber/ChallengeLabA/README.md

 <h2>Lab walk-through:</h2>

 <p align="center">
 To begin the lab, I utilize 'mkdir' to create three new directories called "Engineering", "Sales", and "IT".
 These are the departments which I will be adding to the Linux server.
 Please note that for the completion of this lab, I am using the root account to avoid having any permissions denied while running certain commands.
-But it is important to remember that root should be used with caution, and freely executing commands as root is generally a bad security practice.  <br/>
+It is important to remember that root should be used with caution, and freely executing commands as root is generally a bad security practice.  <br/>
 <img src="https://i.imgur.com/OBocBYB.png" height="80%" width="80%" alt="LinChallLab"/>
 <br />
 <br />